elllie/bytesizecs/index.md

 Each chapter focuses on a broad topic in computer science, from **programming basics** to **computing and humanity**.
 Each chapter is broken up into several short, easily-digestible episodes.
 We also include a wide variety of computer scientists who join us to provide aditional insight on the topics we discuss.

 In addition to the episodes, each chapter also contains practice materials and links to supplimental information.
+Check our first chapter: [O. Introduction](http://learncswith.us/chapters/0-Introduction/0-contents.html)

 This podcast is also available at:  ?? iTunes ??